Dashcmd/mtk-atlas/README.md

 MTK Atlas is a **diagnostic and development tool**.

 Flashing firmware, unlocking bootloaders, or modifying partitions can permanently damage devices.
-You are solely responsible for how you use this software
+You are solely responsible for how you use this software.